dwarvesf/blog-hashnode/clkghrnya001j0amh3ncra1bb.md

 * CLI generator: often referred to as "mockgen," is a command-line tool that automatically generates mock implementations of interfaces based on Go source files.

-* Library: is the Golang library that developers can import into their test code to create and manage mocks and write test function.
+* Library: is the Golang library that developers can import into their test code to create and manage mocks and write test functions.

 ### Step to making unit test